+- Select Security, Users.

+- Select Search and enter user ID.

+- Click Search or manually find the User ID.

-- Select Security, Users. - For the user whose password you are changing, specify this information:
+- For the user whose password you are changing, specify this information:

 Password - Specify the user's password.
 Refer to the "Managing Password Configuration" section in this chapter.